airborne-commando/OPSEC-OSINT-Tools/README.md

 # OSINT-Tools
 A list of OSINT tools I made, forked, and or use.

+## OPSEC

+OPSEC, or Operations Security, is a systematic process for:
+1. identifying
+2. protecting and controlling critical information.

+It's a security discipline and operations function that involves a continuous cycle of:
+* Identifying critical information and indicators (CII)
+* Analyzing potential threats and vulnerabilities
+* Assessing risks
+* Developing countermeasures to protect CII

+OPSEC is used to protect information and activities from adversaries.

+It's a warfighting capability that helps identify and protect sensitive information that could give an adversary an advantage.

+OPSEC principles can be applied in daily life, such as not sharing personal information like Social Security numbers.

+* Other examples of OPSEC mistakes include:

+* Over-sharing personal information online

+* Leaving unused social media profiles online

+* Accidentally interacting with a target on social media

+OPSEC supplements other security disciplines, rather than replacing them.

+## How to OPSEC:

+* Use services that can conceal your identity if you're paranoid Telegram is kinda normie tier, requires a phone number - simplex isn't too bad and neither is signal.

+* Tor/VPN/XMR

+tor isn't bad but will get rate limited by captcha.
+Mullvad is pretty good as a VPN considering it accepts XMR (monero) as a form of payment, meaning it can't really be traced back to you if you buy this VPN service and you mine XMR with your own node; also worth noting that VPNS are useles if you have bad opsec.

+Example people can find you on people search engines and the like along with using the same variant of a username and or by biometrics.

+* Usernames/creds/ID

+Use different usernames and creds on different websites, use a word spinner to change sentences on everything if you wanted to conceal your identity (people will google who you really are).
+Try not to make much foes and the like and don't be noticeable on the internet (IE; don't be a turd) also don't plaster your face on the net and if you do try to look yourself up on the net.
+These are the BEST pieces of advice I can give anyone reading this. ***OSINT*** yourself.

 ## Open Source Intelligence (OSINT)

 Open source intelligence (OSINT) is the process of gathering, analyzing, and using data from publicly available sources to create actionable intelligence.